OWASP/owasp-mastg/Document/0x07b-Assessing_Software_Protections.md

 *TODO...
 Goal: Define repeatable processes for assessing the effectiveness of software protections.
 For now this is just a copy/paste from some old writeups.
 Needs to be synced with [OWASP RE Prevention](https://www.owasp.org/index.php/OWASP_Reverse_Engineering_and_Code_Modification_Prevention_Project), [Obfucation Metrics](https://github.com/b-mueller/obfuscation-metrics), [MASVS Reverse Engineering Resiliency](https://github.com/OWASP/owasp-masvs/blob/master/Document/0x15-V9-Resiliency_Against_Reverse_Engineering_Requirements.md).*

-In prior chapters, you have learned basic reverse engineering techniques on both Android and iOS, and you've had a first glimpse at of the more advanced methods.
+In prior chapters, you have learned reverse engineering techniques that work with apps built for Android and iOS.
 We've shown examples for bypassing anti-tampering and de-obfuscating code.
-These skills are not only useful for regular security testing - with enough know-how and experience, you'll be able to give an assessment of how effective a particular set of anti-reversing measures is in practice.
+These skills are not only useful for  security testing - with enough practice, you'll be able to give an assessment of how effective a particular set of anti-reversing measures is.
 This process is called *resiliency testing*.

-Whether we’re talking about malware, banking apps, or mobile games: They all use anti-reversing strategies made from the same building blocks.
-This includes defenses against debuggers, tamper proofing of application files and memory, and verifying the integrity of the environment.
-The question is, how do we verify that a given set of defenses (as a whole) is "good enough" to provide the desired level of protection?
+Mobile software anti-reversing schemes are all made from the same building blocks.
+On the one hand, apps implement defenses against debuggers, tamper proofing of application files and memory, and verifying the integrity of the environment.
+On the other hand obfuscation is employed to make code and data incomprehensible.
+How can you verify that a given set of defenses (as a whole) is "good enough" to provide an appropriate level of protection?
 As it turns out, this is not an easy question to answer.

-The first problem is that there is no one-size-fits-all.
-Client-side tampering protections are desirable in some cases, but are unnecessary, or even counter-productive, in others.
-In the worst case, software protections lead to a false sense of security and encourage bad programming practices, such as implementing server-side controls in the client.
+First of all, there is no one-size-fits-all.
+Client-side protections are desirable in some cases, but are unnecessary, or even counter-productive, in others.
+In the worst case, software protections lead to a false sense of security and encourage bad programming practices, such as implementing security controls on the client that would better be located on the server.
 It is impossible to provide a generic set of resiliency controls that "just works" in every possible case.
-To work around this issue, we made modeling of client-side threats part of the requirements in MASVS-R: If one uses obfuscation and anti-tampering controls at all, they should be sure that they're doing it right, and without compromising the overall security architecture.

-Another issue is that assessment methods and metrics for software protections are not widely available, and those that exist are often controversial.
-Currently, no form of software protection is backed by rigorous proof.
-What we can do however is present a comprehensive survey of the available (de-)obfuscation and (anti-)tampering research and a lot of practical experience.
+For this reason, proper modeling of client-side threats is a necessary prerequisite before any form of software protections are implemented.

+## The Eternal War

+Historically,

 ## The Resiliency Testing Process